Web-dut-2023/intro-to-git-hmy21/Final Homework/README.md

 ## 2023/11/23

-#### Think that what I should write by Django and HTML, JS.
+#### Think about what I should write by Django and HTML, JS.

 I have no idea initially.
-I only create a file names "final Homework" and put it in the repositories.
-When I have created a Django project and app, I used the terminal but finally the error occurred one by one.
-I found my app in a false position, so I began to think what should I do calmly.
+I only created a file named "final Homework" and put it in the repositories.
+When I created a Django project and app, I used the terminal but finally, the error occurred one by one.
+I found my app in a false position, so I began to think about what should I do calmly.
 Finally, I thought I should write a railway system as my final homework.

 ...
 How to design a database?
-I think it for a long time.
-At that time the "airline system" in the web class suddenly come into my mind.
+I have thought about it for a long time.
+At that time the "airline system" in the web class suddenly came into my mind.

 ***Thinking: VS <<<<<<<< PyCharm!
 JetBrains is my god!!!***